-Our Education and Social Work Mentoring Program follows a structured workshop schedule during the first eight weeks of your first semester.
-You’ll learn how to make the most of lectures and seminars, how to use the library and educational databases, learn about academic writing and referencing style, develop a reflective journal (a skill widely used in the school's coursework), participate in competitions and meet with other first-year students in a vibrant and friendly environment.
+The Education and Social Work Mentoring Program follows a structured workshop schedule during the first eight weeks of your first semester.
+You’ll learn how to make the most of lectures and seminars, how to use the library and educational databases, learn about academic writing and referencing style, develop a reflective journal (a skill widely used in the school’s coursework), participate in competitions and meet with other first-year students in a vibrant and friendly environment.

 Getting your head around the style of teaching and learning at university and what is expected of you can take a bit of time.
 We have a range of resources available on our student website including information about learning services and workshops to help you strengthen your academic skills, details of study spaces around campus and other helpful information.